shirish93/shirish93.github.io/_posts/2024-02-16-infrastructure-training-material.md

       4. Strategies for overcoming common fears associated with working with databases.
          Why are so many engineers fearful of database and migrations???
       5. More on data loss prevention, troubleshooting queries, and managing schema changes.
-        * examples of real-world data breaches or security incidents and the importance of data security practices in mitigating such risks.
+        * examples of data breaches or security incidents and the importance of data security practices in mitigating such risks.

   Homework:
       1. Choose a simple database schema and practice writing SQL queries to CRUD (create, read, update, delete) data.